dclong/blog/misc/content/2019-02-10-unit-testing-debugging-python.markdown

 2. [pre-commit](https://github.com/pre-commit/pre-commit]
     A framework for managing and maintaining multi-language pre-commit hooks.
+    It is suggested that you rely on more on CICD rather Git hooks!!!

 1. Travis CI seems to be a good one to use for free open source project on GitHub